Skip to content

 • Agent Auditing: Applications requiring complete transparency, such as DeFi agents making trading decisions

-SETTLE_BATCH
+SETTLE_BATCH (Default)

 Batch settlement for multiple inferences.
 Aggregates multiple inference requests into a single settlement transaction using batch hashes.
 Most cost-efficient for high-volume applications with reduced per-inference transaction overhead.